How to Book a Same-Day Private GP Appointment in London

 Blood Tests > AMH Blood Test

-AMH tests are primarily used to assess female reproductive health.
-They are also combined with other tests to aid in treating female infertility.
+AMH tests are primarily used to assess female reproductive health and are often combined with other tests to aid in treating female infertility.

-The test measures AMH levels in your blood to assess ovarian function and reserve.
-AMH is a hormone produced by small ovarian follicles, each containing an egg.
-The AMH level indicates the number of follicles and eggs remaining in your ovaries.
+The test measures AMH levels in your blood to evaluate ovarian function and reserve.
+AMH is a hormone produced by small ovarian follicles, each containing an egg, and your AMH level indicates the number of follicles and eggs remaining in your ovaries.

 An AMH test is usually recommended if you are planning to become pregnant or are struggling to conceive or experiencing infertility.